You're about to embark on the adventure of a lifetime, so we know you have some questions. We're here to answer them!

 If you are currently a student and wish to use the UCLL campus facilities such as wifi, libraries, student restaurants, study centres and would like a cheap student bus pass (30 euro/ academic year), you have the option to enrol as a guest student.

 Send us an email and we will schedule an appointment or phone call with you: email@example.com.

 As Ukrainian national, or person with a permanent residence in Ukraine, you will be granted temporary protection status in Belgium.

 Upon arrival you'll have to register at the Registration Centre in Brussels.

-If you have fullfilled all the criteria for temporary protection status you can register with the municipality and you will receive a Belgian A card valid for 1 year, which allows you to study or work in Belgium.
+If you have fulfilled all the criteria for temporary protection status you can register with the municipality and you will receive a Belgian A-card valid for 1 year, which allows you to study or work in Belgium.